JACKSON DOMESTIC VIOLENCE ATTORNEY

 If you have been accused of domestic violence, it is time to obtain quality representation.
 Our Jackson domestic violence attorney is equipped with the necessary knowledge and skills to go to battle to protect your rights and freedom.

-Contact the Law Office of Marcus A. Lipham today at (731) 207-4488 to put our years of experience to work for you.
+Contact the Law Offices of Marcus A. Lipham today at (731) 207-4488 to put our years of experience to work for you with our Jackson domestic violence lawyer.

 20 Years of Criminal Justice Experience